Internet users may not wait more than a few seconds for a website to load, but they are willing to spend 100 minutes a day watching online videos.

 - How to build links & promote your videos

 Let’s dive in.

 Google’s ownership of YouTube has helped the platform transform into a powerhouse for video search and secured instant indexation.
 It also helped YouTube secure a preferential spot in SERPs (for certain queries).

 Like Google, YouTube also uses an algorithm that measures a wide array of metrics in order to rank videos.

 That means relying solely on keywords and descriptions when it comes to YouTube SEO won’t cut it.
 Instead, there are a few areas that you can focus on to increase the visibility of your videos:

 - Likes & dislikes

-The purpose of YouTube SEO involves optimizing, not only your video content, but also your playlists, meta-data, and descriptions for search.
+YouTube SEO involves the optimization of not only your video content but also your playlists, metadata, and search descriptions.